Milo Đukanović: Split from Yugoslav leadership

 In November 1995, Đukanović and Svetozar Marović visited the Pentagon at the invitation of the United States, where they allegedly offered the Port of Bar as a logistics venue for international peacekeeping in Bosnia and Herzegovina.
 The meeting at the Pentagon was criticized by Yugoslavia's ruling parties at the time.
 The vice-chairman of the Serbian Radical Party, Milinko Gazdić, claimed that his party had proof that Đukanović and Marović were appealing to the United States for Montenegro's eventual secession from Yugoslavia.
 This did not deter Đukanović from visiting Bill Clinton during his re-election campaign for the 1996 presidential elections in the United States.
 Some of Đukanović's critics claimed that he discussed donating to Clinton's campaign that year.

 Đukanović's communication with Milošević began to deteriorate after a disagreement on how to address the hyperinflation of the Yugoslav dinar in 1993.
 He then expressed opposition to the Dayton Agreement, which he criticized as being anti-Serb.
 In what was his most open criticism to date, he publicly blasted Milošević in an interview with the Belgrade weekly Vreme, calling him "a man of obsolete political ideas".

 As a war of words erupted with Milošević and his wife Mira, Đukanović wrote a letter of support to the students demonstrating in the 1996–97 protests in Serbia.
 In a stark contrast, Momir Bulatović refused to attack Milošević.
 This set the stage for the split between Đukanović and Bulatović, whose partnership had stood remarkably strong up to that point.
 In spite of the initial disconnect in the DPS leadership, the party overwhelmingly won the 1996 parliamentary election.

 On 10 March 1997, after a trip to Washington, D.C. for Montenegro's Trade Mission by the initiative of Ratko Knežević, The Washington Times published a letter allegedly written by Đukanović to congressmen Nick Rahall and Bruce Vento.
 Congressmen Rahall and Vento had traveled to Belgrade during the student protests, even appearing in a Zajedno opposition meeting.
-A week after The Washington Times publication, Politika ran the letter on its front page on 18 March, adding the title: "Milo Đukanovic continues endeavoring to break up FR Yugoslavia and Serbia."
+A week after The Washington Times publication, Politika ran the letter on its front page on 18 March, adding the title: "Milo Đukanović continues endeavoring to break up FR Yugoslavia and Serbia."
 Even though the letter did not actually mention Montenegrin secession, Đukanović denied writing the letter and said it was a forgery.